RUG-at-HDSI/rug-at-hdsi.org/about.md

 title: "About Us"
 ---

-We are an R Users Group based at Harvard University who organize and host events for the R community to promote learning, collaboration, and connecting with others interested in R.
+We are an R User Group based at the Harvard Data Science Initiative who organize and host events for the R community to promote learning, collaboration, and connecting with others interested in R.

 # Who We Are